 A. Please look at the end of your gun, with any electrodes removed, and refer to this picture --> Gun Guide

 Q. Why is my paint not the same color that is on the website?

-A. Many answers on this one, screen resolution, angle of the light, type of light you are looking at the part, the mil thickness of your part.
-The pictures are to give a general idea of the color, we sell REAL powder sprayed on real metal panels so you can compare the part to the product.
+A. There are many answers on this one; screen resolution, angle of the light, type of light you are looking at the part, the mil thickness of your part, etc. The pictures are there to give a general idea of the color, and we sell sample panels so you can compare the part to the product.

 Q. I see you sell 'sample panels', what are they?

 A. Our sample panels are business-card sized pieces of aluminum that we have hand sprayed with each color.
 This allows you to see EXACTLY what the color looks like when applied to metal.

 Q. Can I mix different powders?
 Will putting flake in my powder make it spray different?
 Can powder be cured at a lower temperature than that package recommends?
 Can I apply to wood? etc etc.....?